LucienBrule/TheNeighborHood/README.md

 Instructions:

-    Run TheNeighborHood.exe
-    OR
-    Build and run TheNeighborHood.c
+    On systems running either Gnu/Linux or Windows: build the executable with gcc Main.c -o TheNeighborhood Execute the executable you just made

+    controls:
+        WASD to select a direction to move in
+        ENTER to enter the desired direction
+        WASD in the location of a building or tree to interact.

 Deveopment Environment:

+    Cygwin on Windows 7sp 1 with gcc
-    Windows 7 sp 1 compiled with Cygwin gcc with c99 compatibility.
+    Windows 7 sp 1 compiled with Minigw

 Uses:

     For entertainment
     To practice programming in C
-    To expirament with game design
+    To expirement with game design

 Anyone is welcome to join in, I'll accept anything that improves the game, or does anything ineresting or otherwise beneficial.